Pegasus: The World's Most Dangerous Spyware

 Incoming transmission

 In July 2021, a consortium of 17 international media organizations published the Pegasus Project — a forensic investigation that found Pegasus spyware on the phones of journalists, activists, heads of state, and business executives worldwide.
-The phones showed no signs of compromise.
-No unusual behavior.
+Victims often see no obvious signs of compromise, though specialized forensic analysis may still find traces.
 No suspicious links clicked.
 The spyware installed itself silently, activated the microphone, read encrypted messages, and transmitted everything home.

 The phone in Franklin Green's pocket could be doing this right now.
 He'd never know.